I'm going to get so much hate for this angry G-rated rant.

 They were tempted to dive right into a Season 2 Pass, but they have to stop and recalibrate their efforts a bit.
 What that means is that they have to get the remaining content out of the way.
 They are additional VO consisting of Annie's alternative voice pack, the Season Pass characters' Japanese combat VO and the Season Pass characters' English (and hopefully Japanese) Story Mode VO.
 That's why active development on 2nd Encore is going on hiatus after the hotfix until 2025 when the voice content get released while active development on Mobile is ongoing to release Guest Stars this year.

 This doesn't seem like a good idea to me.
 We are still getting penalized for a low content post, even though it's an angry post.
 Is it possible that you posted a reply about how angry you are about that patch?
 Sure, that brings drama to the forums following that controversial patch.
-But to penalize users that posted a reply about how excited they are about the patch that brings Minette and Annie's Elora and Bianca palettes and the Renoir sisters' Linda and Louise Belcher palettes and a new mechanic from SEGA vs. Capcom: The Next Level or 2XKO to 2nd Encore and Mobile for a low content post is an awful practice whatsoever.
+But to penalize users that posted a reply about how excited they are about the patch that brings Minette and Annie's Elora and Bianca palettes and the Renoir sisters' Linda and Louise Belcher palettes and a new mechanic from SEGA vs. Capcom: The Next Level or 2XKO to 2nd Encore and Mobile for a low content post is a stupid practice whatsoever.
 It's like having a Reignited version of Enter the Dragonfly and calling it Enter the Dragonfly Reignited or some crap since Spyro vs. Mega Man.
 Even though that message was angry, they can also be penalized for a low content post.

 Another thing I like to point out is that penalizing those for low content posts banked on lampoonery.
-Sure, they can get stern at all times, but we would be practically fooling ourselves if we say that lampoonery has nothing to do with getting penalized for a low content post.
+Sure, they can get stern at all times, but we would be practically fooling ourselves if we say that lampoonery has nothing to do with getting penalized for low content posts.
 Of course, people who are excited for new stuff would post their feelings.
 If any of the forums involve a low content post penalty, then the serious aspect wouldn't be there for most reasons as any of the users who get excited is thanking the developers.

 Now let's talk about the only thing that is dignified in this rant.
 That is social media.
 So why is it that social media is the only thing to be dignified?
 There are three reasons.